Dr. Robin E. Bell - (Chair)

 Dr. Daniel G. Brown

-DR. DANIEL G. BROWN is a professor in the School for Environment and Sustainability at the University of Michigan.
+DR. DANIEL G. BROWN is a professor and director in the School of Environmental and Forest Sciences at the University of Washington.
 His work, published in over 200 refereed articles, chapters, and proceedings papers, has aimed at understanding human-environment interactions through a focus on land-use and land-cover changes, through modeling these changes, and through spatial analysis and remote sensing methods for characterizing landscape patterns.
 Recent work has used agent-based and other spatial simulation models to understand and forecast landscape changes that have impacts on carbon storage and other ecosystem services, and human health and well-being.
 He has conducted field work on three different continents: North America, Asia, and Africa.
 He has chaired the Land Use Steering Group and Carbon Cycle Steering Group and was a lead coordinating author for the third National Climate Assessment, all under the auspices of the U.S. Climate Change Science Program.
 He has served on the following National Academies committees: “Needs and Research Requirements for Land-Change Modeling” (chair), “Mapping Sciences Committee” (member), “Earth Science and Applications from Space” (member).
 In addition, he has served as a member of the NASA Land Cover and Land Use Change Science Team, as panelist for NASA, EPA, USDA Forest Service, the National Science Foundation, and the European Research Council, and on the Editorial Boards for Landscape Ecology, Computers, Environment and Urban Systems; International Journal of Geographical Information Science; and the Journal of Land Use Science.
 In 2009 he was elected fellow of the American Association for the Advancement of Science.
 Dr. Brown earned his Ph.D. in geography in 1992 from the University of North Carolina at Chapel Hill.

 Dr. Daniel R. Cayan